strongbrewio/strongbrewio.github.io/_posts/2018-10-16-safe-http-calls-with-rxjs.md

 ## Using the online event

-We can do better than that.
-We can even use the [online](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/Online_and_offline_events) event from HTML5 to tell the browser to retry when the user regains internet connection.
-It's even shorter than before.
+Even though this is a good solution, there is room for improvement.
+A great choice is to use the [online](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/Online_and_offline_events) event from HTML5 to tell the browser to retry when the user regains internet connection.
+It's even shorter than before and it's super elegant

 ```typescript
 const results$ = searchTerm$.pipe(